 Reading Quizzes

-There will be ten reading quizzes.
-These quizzes will be available on Canvas as multiple choice and/or true/false questions, and they must be taken before you can access the rest of the class material for that week.
+There will be ten online reading quizzes for this class.
+These quizzes will be available on Canvas as multiple choice and/or true/false questions, and they will be taken before our discussion on the readings.

 Lecture Quizzes